nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete e 1`.

 <puml src="diagrams/ArchitectureSequenceDiagram.puml" width="574" />